haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/framework/serializer.md

 ## Overview

-This {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} provides a secure way of serializing and unserializing strings, integers, floats, booleans, and arrays.
+This {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} provides a secure way of serializing and unserializing strings, integers, floats, booleans, and arrays.

 Magento's Serialize library provides the `Magento\Framework\Serialize\SerializerInterface` and the Json and Serialize implementations for serializing data.